mongodb/specifications/source/server-selection/server-selection.rst

 2020-03-17: Specify read preferences with support for server hedged reads

-2020-10-10: Consider connection pool health when selecting servers within the latency window.
+2020-10-10: Consider server load when selecting servers within the latency window.

 .. [#] mongos 3.4 refuses to connect to mongods with maxWireVersion < 5,